pfsense/docs/source/packages/lldp-on-pfsense.rst

 Using LLDP on pfSense software
 ==============================

-.. note:: Use the **ladvd** package available through the pfSense® webGUI.
+.. note:: Use the **LADVD** package available through the pfSense® webGUI.

 lldpd
 -----